The Fear (1995)

 A nice psychotic moment with Troy attacking Ashley in the forest at night and having a battle.

-There's a terrific creepy moment with Richard being pulled by zombie hands from the ground and a ghoul rising up while he's struggling.
+Along in the story line pays a tribute to other horror flicks especially a terrific creepy moment with Richard being pulled by zombie hands from the ground and a ghoul rising up while he's struggling.

 A perfectly nice moment at the end that involved Morty and a child playing with his soccer ball.